Recommended age group: 5–11

 Equipment: What makes an effective team activity sheet, Celebrating Rio presentation.

-- How many teams can the children identify from the slides and what is each of them working towards (e.g. building the venues, preparing and rehearsing for the Opening / Closing Ceremonies, volunteering and training to qualify for Team GB / ParalympicsGB)?
+- How many teams can the children identify from the slides/film and what is each of them working towards (e.g. building the venues, preparing and rehearsing for the Opening / Closing Ceremonies, volunteering and training to qualify for Team GB / ParalympicsGB)?

 - Using the headings from the ‘What makes an effective team?’ activity sheet, have a discussion about what makes each of these teams successful – what do they all have in common? (e.g. a clear team goal, team roles, shared values, tasks working towards the goal / schedule, etc.)